Taking Back Sunday: Major label debut: Louder Now (2005–2007)

 Production on Taking Back Sunday's third album began in April 2005, when Lazzara that the band was in "the early stages" of writing new songs.
 During this time, they were on a co-headlining tour with Jimmy Eat World; they would introduce two new tracks, "Error: Operator" and "What's It Feel Like to Be a Ghost?" during these shows.
 On June 10, 2005, it was announced that the band had signed with major label Warner Bros.
 Records and would begin recording their third album later in 2005.
 "Error: Operator" would become the first song from the upcoming album to be released when it was added to the video-game adaption of Fantastic Four; it was later added to the film's soundtrack as well.

 On September 21, 2005, it was announced that Taking Back Sunday had begun recording their third album.
 With Eric Valentine at the helm, recording commenced at Barefoot Studios in Los Angeles.
 The group chose Valentine because he had produced Queens of the Stone Age's Songs for the Deaf (2002) and Third Eye Blind's self-titled album (1997).
 The band had attempted to secure Valentine as producer for Where You Want to Be, but were unable to.
 During the sessions, the band strived to take a more rock-oriented instrumental approach without compromising their whole compositional style.
 By January 2006, the album was completed, and the album's title was revealed the following month as Louder Now.

 Louder Now was released on April 25, 2006 through Warner Bros.
 Records.
 The members' comments on the album reflected the dramatic change the band had undergone in the two years since their last release.
 Matt Rubano noted that the move to a major label was not something the band took lightly, but it was a move that made sense given the band's tumultuous past.
-Lazzara stated that fans seemed to feel their live shows had more energy than their recordings, and that Louder Now brought more of that across.